-We expect our research and development expenditures to increase in 2010 compared to 2009 for the following reasons: As part of our strategic alliance with Amgen, we expect to continue development of our drug candidate omecamtiv mecarbil for the potential treatment of heart failure.
-We expect to continue development of our drug candidate CK-2017357 for the potential treatment of diseases and medical conditions associated with muscle weakness or wasting, and of our smooth muscle myosin inhibitor compounds for the potential treatment of systemic hypertension and diseases and medical conditions associated with bronchoconstriction.
+We expect our research and development expenditures to increase in 2010, compared to 2009, for the following reasons: As part of our strategic alliance with Amgen, we expect to continue to participate in the development of our drug candidate omecamtiv mecarbil for the potential treatment of heart failure.
+We expect to continue development of our drug candidate CK-2017357 for the potential treatment of diseases and medical conditions associated with muscle weakness or wasting.
+We expect to continue development of our smooth muscle myosin inhibitor compounds, which may be useful for the potential treatment of systemic hypertension and diseases and medical conditions associated with bronchoconstriction.
 We also expect to continue to incur costs associated with the close-out of each of the clinical trials of our drug candidates ispinesib and SB-743921.
 We anticipate research and development expenses for 2010 will be in the range of \$42.0 million to \$46.0 million.
 Non-cash expenses such as stock-based compensation and depreciation of approximately \$3.6 million are included in our estimate of 2010 research and development expenses.